chapel-lang/chapel/doc/rst/technotes/extern.rst

 C/C++ compiler.

-Either of the two approaches above has the following impacts:
+Either of the two approaches above will result in the following:

  * During Chapel's C code generation stage, any header files listed on the compiler's command line or in a ``require`` statement will be ``#include``'d by